PY7173 - Psychological Knowledge and Models of Therapy (2023/24)

 1. Have a critical understanding of the philosophical basis of counselling psychology

-- Have an awareness of a range of psychological knowledge and models of therapy; and be able to critically reflect on and evaluate these from a counselling psychology perspective
+2. Have an awareness of a range of psychological knowledge and models of therapy; and be able to critically reflect on and evaluate these from a counselling psychology perspective

-3. Have a critical understanding of basic principles of psychological assessment, formulation and treatment planning, and be able to translate this effectively into practice, using a cognitive-behavioural model.
+3. Have a critical understanding of basic principles of psychological assessment, formulation and treatment planning, and be able to translate this effectively into practice, using a cognitive-behavioural model

 Students will submit an oral assignment at the end of the module in a group formal that comprises two parts:

 1) Case formulation - Presentation

 Students will be asked to present a psychological assessment formulation and treatment plan for a case from their own practice placement work.
 This should use a cognitive-behavioural model as the main theoretical framework, but also consider the potential applicability of other models to the case (up to 20 minutes, 70% weighting; addressing mainly learning outcome 2 and 3).

 Students will be asked to present a personal statement in which they critically reflect on the areas of psychological knowledge and models of psychological therapy presented in the module and consider their potential relevance and utility from a counselling psychology perspective (up to 5 minutes, 30% weighting; addressing mainly learning outcomes 1 and 2).